ricomariani/CG-SQL-author/docs/user_guide/16_advanced_blob_features.md

 functions like `cql_blob_get`.
 The point of these helpers is to make the actual blob functions configurable.
-The default runtime includes an implementation of extration functions with the default names, but you can create whatever blob format you want.
-You could even use [blob storage](#blob-storage) as your backing store (though it isn't well suited for field-at-a-time extraction).
+The default runtime includes an implementation of extration functions with the default names, but you can create whatever blob format you want by defining suitable functions.
 You can even have different encodings in different backed tables.

 Second, there is a type code embedded in the procedure.
 The type code is a hash of the _type name_ and the _names_ and _types_ of all